This is what Beth had to say …

 Sept 16 to Now

-Considering I didn’t join to lose weight, naturally with ‘toning up’ comes weight loss, I’m about a stone lighter, but my shape has completely changed.
+Considering I didn’t join to lose weight, naturally with ‘toning up’ comes weight loss, I’m lighter, but more importantly my shape has completely changed.
+It was up and down at first between weighloss and inch loss.
 I didn’t expect to see such a shift but it’s been great.
 I was always told the ‘orange peel’ would never go but that’s not the case, it most certainly can reduce.
 I’ve lost a few inches here and there and the bingo wings are finally going!
 Progression has been slower because part of this was a lifestyle choice I didn’t want a quick fix, I maintain my social life and love of restaurants (and gin) whilst training and just making better choices where I can.

 For me the most valuable change has been that I feel a million times more comfortable in my own skin, not because of the physical changes but one thing RMF has taught me is to appreciate what you have.
 I’ve learnt I can’t have the legs of the girls I see on Instagram, I’m not built that way, and actually that’s great, because that isn’t me.
 I have my own shape, my own strength and my own flaws and that’s the best thing to come out of this process.
 You learn to trust your own body, follow how it feels and never judge yourself against others.
 You are in complete control of how you look and what you eat, a tricky lesson but one that ultimately becomes the most valuable as this then reflects on to all aspects of your life.